NATIVE AMERICAN LIVES MATTER - LET'S INCLUDE THEM IN THE FIGHT

-GENTRIFICATION JUST DOESN'T HAPPEN - IT'S MANUFACTURED
+GENTRIFICATION JUST DOESN'T HAPPEN - IT'S ENDORSED

 "IT'S TIME FOR COMMUNITIES TO TRULY UNDERSTAND HOW NEW YORK STATE DEFINES COMMUNITY-BASED ORGANIZATION"